holochain/docs-pages/src/pages/references/glossary.md

 #### Consistency/availability/partition-tolerance (CAP) theorem

-This principle states that all [distributed systems](#distributed-system) are prone to 'partitions' (groups of nodes becoming unavailable to each other), and that in the presence of a partition a design can only guarantee availability (data can always be accessed and written) or [consistency](#consistency) (data is always correct), but not both.
+A principle that states that all [distributed systems](#distributed-system) are prone to [partition](#partition), and that in the presence of a partition, a design can only guarantee availability (data can always be accessed and written) or [consistency](#consistency) (data is always correct), but not both.

 #### Consistency as logical monotonicity (CALM) theorem

-This principle states that as long as a function is [logically monotonic](#logical-monotonicity), it can be run on multiple [nodes](#node) in a [distributed system](#distributed-system) and reach strong [eventual consistency](#eventual-consistency) without needing [coordination protocols](#coordination-protocol).
+A principle that states that as long as a function is [logically monotonic](#logical-monotonicity), it can be run on multiple [nodes](#node) in a [distributed system](#distributed-system) and reach strong [eventual consistency](#eventual-consistency) without needing [coordination protocols](#coordination-protocol).
 Holochain's DHT is CALM, in that every [DHT operation](#dht-operation) is simply accumulated without attempts to reconcile it with other operations.
-State is then determined by processing the accumulated data.
+State is then determined by processing the final state of the accumulated operations when data of a certain type is requested.

 #### Content-addressable storage (CAS)

 Any storage system that gives a unique ID to each piece of data and allows it to be retrieved by its ID rather than its physical location.
-A [DHT](#distributed-hash-table-dht) is a type of CAS.
+A [DHT](#distributed-hash-table-dht) is a type of CAS using [hashes](#hash) as IDs.

 #### Coordination protocol